HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

       ![](../../../images/Core_Tuning_Delete_Search_Collections.png)

-- Logged level changes from info to severe in WAS (WebSphere Application Server) for both configuration and run time.
+- Logged level changes from info to severe in the WebSphere Application Server (WAS) for both configuration and run time.

       ![](../../../images/Core_Tuning_Log_Level_Details.png){ width="1000" }

 - Tuned DB2 by executing DB2 Reorg and Runstats.

 !!!note
      - Neither fragment caching nor static resource caching were enabled to trigger actual stress and processing.
 In a customer scenario, it is recommended to enable both fragment caching and static resource caching.

-     - For DAM, no tuning details are mentioned in this topic except the pod resources like CPU and memory limits for all pods related to DAM (for example, ring-api, persistence-node, persistence-connection-pool, and core).
-Because DAM uses Node.js, you can monitor CPU and memory usage using Prometheus and Grafana.
+     - For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool, and core.
+Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

 ## Results